wormhole-foundation/wormhole-docs/tutorials/multichain-assets/multichain-token.md

 2. Submit a request for metadata updates in the appropriate support channel

 !!! note
-    These updates only apply to the Advanced Tools section of Portal Bridge and will not update how your token appears in other Wormhole-powered apps or on blockchain explorers like Etherscan
+    These updates only apply to the **Advanced Tools** section of Portal Bridge and will not update how your token appears in other Wormhole-powered apps or on blockchain explorers like Etherscan.

 ### Update Metadata on Blockchain Explorers